Estimated reading time: 9mins

 The Cleveland Clinic says diabetics especially should be wary of any supplements that have added sugars, fillers or dextrins or maltodextrins (sugars made from starch).
 These are often added to “stretch” the protein powder and add a more palatable taste.

 Finally, choose a reputable supplier for your Whey Protein Concentrate.
 At Bulk Nutrients, we source our whey protein from grass-fed dairy cows based in Australia, New Zealand or the United States of America.
-All of our products, including our high-quality Whey Protein Concentrate, are manufactured, packed and shipped from clean, green Tasmania, right here in Australia.
+All of our products, including our high-quality Whey Protein Concentrate, are developed, blended, packed and shipped from clean, green Tasmania, right here in Australia.

 What’s the Bulk Nutrients Whey Protein Concentrate difference?